Gordon Gray (politician): Public career

 Gray began his public life as a lawyer.
 In 1937, he bought the Piedmont Publishing Company, owner of the Winston-Salem Journal, The Twin City Sentinel, and WSJS radio.
-He added WSJS-FM in 1947 and WSJS-TV in 1953.
+He added W41MM (the state's first FM station) in 1941, WSJS-FM in 1947 and WSJS-TV in 1953.
+In 1941, he was one of the directors of the short-lived American Network FM radio network.
 He sold the newspapers in 1968, but formed Triangle Broadcasting to hold onto WSJS-AM-FM-TV.
 He also bought the local cable franchise for Winston-Salem, a move that forced him to sell off the broadcasting outlets in 1972.

 He served in the North Carolina General Assembly from 1939 to 1943 and from 1947 to 1949, representing Forsyth County.
 He entered the U.S. Army in 1942 as a private and rose to captain, serving in Europe with General Omar Bradley's forces.
 Gray's service to the federal government began with his appointment as President Harry S. Truman's assistant secretary of the army in 1947; two years later, he was appointed Secretary of the Army.
+Gordon Gray ordered West Point to add a portrait of Lee wearing Confederate gray at the "height of his fame."
 He served in this post from 1949 until 1950.
 The following year he became director of the newly formed Psychological Strategy Board which planned for and coordinated government psychological operations; he remained in the post until his resignation in January 1952, all the while continuing to lead the University of North Carolina.
 He was the second president of the Consolidated University of North Carolina, succeeding Frank Porter Graham in 1950.